nathangrr/DietDash/README.md

 4) Track previous weekly progress, view more important feedback
 5) Database connectivity to store user data (as opposed to UserDefaults at the moment)

-1.0) on the App Store will only add Future Feature number 2 1.1) on the App Store will add features 1, 3
+* Version 1.0 on the App Store will only add Future Feature number 2
+* Version 1.1 on the App Store will add features 1, 3
-1.2) on the App Store will greatly expand the usability of the app and add Future Features 5 and 6
+* Version 1.2 on the App Store will greatly expand the usability of the app and add Future Features 5 and 6

 Please provide feedback to nathanranthony@gmail.com about other bug fixes and recommendations.
 Thanks!